ILoveEveryone24/Gator/README.md

   ```
 (This will be automated in the near future)

-You will also need to "git clone" the repository and run "Gator init ..." command from the root path of the repository the first time to run all the migrations.
+You will also need to "git clone" the repository and run "go run . init ..." command from the root path of the repository the first time to run all the migrations.
 Alternatively, you can run the migrations from the "sql/schema" directory manually or with "goose".
 (This will be automated in the near future)

 ## Installation